JorozcoBe/masterthesisdatascienceuvt/README.md

 (manually)labeling of data, pre-processing, cleaning, vectorization, modelling and evaluation.
 This is a small data set and is highly unbalanced.
 To tackle that, I suggest to use regularizers and drop outs in the classifier in order to prevent overfitting.
-For vectorization I used TF IDF and Word2vec.
-For the classifiers I used SVM as baseline and Convolutional Neural Network, as the classifier that given properties of word2vec might outperform SVM
+For vectorization, I used TF IDF and Word2vec.
+For the classifiers, I used SVM as baseline and Convolutional Neural Network, as the classifier that, given properties of word2vec, might outperform SVM